 Written evaluation criteria that are measurable and objective shall be used as the standard for assessing proposals.
 Convert “feel good” objectives into observable, measurable criteria.
 Identifying the evaluation criteria prior to developing the RFP and tailoring the RFP around the evaluation criteria will ensure an expedited review of proposals.
 All PPT and/or ET members must agree with the weighting assigned in the evaluation matrix.

 The evaluation criteria should be completed before the RFP is posted.
 In the event a numerical scoring system will be used in the evaluation of proposals, the point values assigned to each of the evaluation criteria shall be included in the RFP or posted at the location designated for public posting of procurement notices prior to the due date and time for receiving proposals.
-See 2.2-4302.2(A)(3) of the Code of Virginia.
+See Section 2.2- 4302.2(A)(3) of the Code of Virginia.
+Procurement personnel need to be mindful of the number of evaluation criteria and ensure that key criteria, such as supplier experience, receive an appropriate weight.

 Evaluation criteria should be tailored to each acquisition and include only factors which have a direct impact on source selection.
 The nature and types of evaluation criteria to be used for an acquisition are within the broad discretion of the procuring agency.
 In supporting the best-value concept, price or cost must be an evaluation factor in every source selection.